bkiranmayee/My_Labnotes/CDDR/Additional_Holsteins_WGS_alignment.md

 cat sorted.merged.bamlist | xargs -I {} sbatch indel_realign_markdups_kb.sh {} ARSUCD1.2.current_ref.fa
 ```

-This script needs to be corrected because it was designed for AGIL cluster.
+This script needs to be adapted because it was designed for AGIL cluster.

 Ok now after correcting, it again failed because the sequence dictionary file for the ref genome fasta is absent.